05AnshulThakur/M2-EmbSys/Project/1_Requirements/README.md

 Even gardens also require a accurate amount of moisture for the plants to grow and remain healthy.

 ## Application:
+1. Useful for irrigating fields.
+2. Useful for irrigation of gardens.
+3. Very efficient for Paddy, Rice fields.

 ## Requirements: